arnold-wafula/Random-Quote-Generator/README.md

 # Simple Random Quote Generator

-This is a simple random quote generator that allows a user to pick the password length and several other attributes
+This is a simple random quote generator that uses an API to fetch a random quote and display the quote and author